Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Conclusion

 \section{Conclusion}

 In this paper we have presented a novel quadcopter design that differs from a conventional quadcopter in the use of passive hinges which allow each of the four arms to rotate freely between unfolded and folded configurations.
-The vehicle was designed to be nearly identical to a conventional quadcopter aside from the presence of the four passive hinges, which are lightweight and thus do not significantly affect the power consumption of the vehicle.
-Although these additional unactuated degrees of freedom require stricter bounds on the thrust forces produced by each propeller, these additional bounds were shown to not significantly affect the agility of the vehicle when flying in the unfolded configuration, aside from a reduced ability to produce yaw torques.
+The vehicle was designed to be nearly identical to a conventional quadcopter aside from the presence of the four passive hinges, resulting in the vehicle having a nearly identical power consumption as a conventional quadcopter when flying in the unfolded configuration.
+Compared to a conventional quadcopter, additional constraints were placed on the control inputs of the vehicle such that the arms do not fold or unfold unexpectedly.
+At hover, these constraints were shown to reduce the maximum yaw torque of our experimental vehicle by 36\%, but did not reduce the maximum thrust or roll and pitch torques.

+A simple controller for the vehicle was proposed, which primarily differed from existing quadcopter controllers in the inclusion of the constraints used to prevent the arms from folding.
 Additionally, a method for easily synthesizing controllers for the different configurations of the vehicle was presented and used to control the attitude of the vehicle in both the two- and four-arms-folded configurations.

-The design of the vehicle was also analyzed based upon the ability of the vehicle to hover in the two-arms-folded configuration.
-Specifically, it was shown that the angle of the arms relative to the central body is bounded from below by a function of the characteristics of the propellers and the mass and size of the vehicle.
-This lower bound, however, is structured such that it becomes less strict as the power consumption of the vehicle in the unfolded configuration is reduced, meaning that no tradeoff exists between vehicle power consumption and arm angle.
-A simple characterization of a conventional quadcopter propeller was also performed, showing that although significantly less thrust is produced by the propeller when spinning in reverse, such propellers can produce enough reverse thrust to enable the vehicle to be controlled in the two-arms-folded configuration with a reasonably small arm angle.
+The vehicle was designed such that it was capable of hovering in the two-arms-folded configuration.
+Specifically, it was shown that the minimum angle of the arms relative to the central body is bounded by the characteristics of the propellers and the mass and size of the vehicle.
+The agility of the experimental vehicle relative to a conventional quadcopter was quantified by analyzing the restrictiveness of the bounds used to prevent the arms from folding, showing a reduction in the maximum yaw torque of the vehicle.

-Finally, the viability of the design was demonstrated by constructing an experimental vehicle using commonly available quadcopter components (e.g. standard propellers, motors, etc.), which was shown to be capable of performing a number of tasks that a conventional quadcopter could not perform.